airbytehq/aircmd/README.md

 Aircmd is an extensible command line interface (CLI) that discovers and manages installable plugins to define commands related to developing and operating Airbyte.

+Currently `aircmd` is used to run local CI for various pieces of Airbyte infrastructure via `plugins`.

 Aircmd makes use of Pydantic for data validation and Click for building the command line interface.
 You can use aircmd to discover and install plugins that perform various Airbyte related tasks

 ## Installation